 The humidity level of the air in the office also plays a role.
 Overuse of air conditioning and heating can cause the air to become dry, increasing the rate of tear evaporation.
 Having insufficient tears is a leading cause of dry eye symptoms.
 If you find that your work environment is too dry, try using a humidifier to add some moisture back into the air.

 Certain outdoor jobs can expose the eyes to eye-drying elements like wind, debris, and direct sunlight.
 Wind and heat can cause the eye’s tear film to prematurely evaporate, leaving the eye unprotected and susceptible to dryness.

 Other factors that contribute to dry eye syndrome include pollution and exposure to harmful UV rays.
 Outdoor workers such as construction workers, farmers, and lifeguards should always use protective eyewear while working.

 How Your Dry Eye Optometrist Can Help

 Dry eye symptoms can range from mildly bothersome to debilitating.
-A comprehensive eye exam with Dr. Farkas, Dr. Kassalow, and Dr. Resnick will determine the underlying cause of your symptoms so the most effective treatment can be offered.
+A comprehensive eye exam with our eye doctors will determine the underlying cause of your symptoms so the most effective treatment can be offered.

 Relief from dry eye symptoms extends far beyond the options available at the drugstore.
-If you’re experiencing dry eye symptoms of any degree, contact The Dry Eye Center at Drs.
+If you’re experiencing dry eye symptoms of any degree, contact Drs.
 Farkas, Kassalow, Resnick & Associates to discover how you can achieve long-lasting relief.
 We look forward to hearing from you.